pschachte/wybe/WYBE.md

 ```
 !pos^x = 0
 ```
-would set `pos` to a position with the same `y` component as the previous versin of `pos`, but with 0 for the `x` component.
+would set `pos` to a position with the same `y` component as the previous version of `pos`, but with 0 for the `x` component.
 Effectively, this just sets the `x` component of `pos` to 0 without changing its `y` component.
 However, this does not affect any variable other than `pos`.
 Similarly,
 ```
 incr(!pos^y)
 ```